~

 But OW is a bigger part of the North’s economy than it is the South’s.
 We could shut down their economy considerin’ the software we market.
 Click it off like a light—could cripple ’em.

 I hadn’t thought of that lately.
-That should truly be somethin’ they worry about.
+That should truly be something they worry about.

 Okay, lack of sleep.
 I’m not thinkin’ right.

 For a second I was assumin’ humans are capable of reasonable thought and that is just stupid.
 Maybe I need to simplify in my head.
-In technology, we almost always over complicate thin’s.
+In technology, we almost always over complicate things.
 The best architecture is usually the first design.
-With tweaks.
+With tiny tweaks.

 These thoughts weren’t helpin’.
 What should we do?